-We know that although becoming a trustee of charity or social enterprise can be an honour, it can also be quite a large task and can feel like an overwhelming responsibility.
+Becoming a trustee of a charity is a huge privilege, but it can also be a complex and time-consuming task and can feel like an overwhelming responsibility.

 What does being a trustee involve?

 Along with the identity of those who may benefit from the trust (the ‘beneficiaries’) and the trust assets, the law expects you to have a knowledge of the powers and duties given to you in the trust itself and under the law.
 Being a trustee also involves recurring responsibilities, such as filing trust tax returns, holding trustees’ meetings and taking active steps for any trust investments.
 We recognise that, even with the best intentions, this can be a lot to manage.